erogenousbeef-zz/BigReactors/Roadmap.md

 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
 - Change refueling to be per-column instead of pan-machine.
 This considerably simplifies the logic and prevents problems with unbalanced fuel distribution across rods.
-- Worldgen: Add a user-facing "user version" variable to allow users to forcibly re-run worldgen
-- Worldgen: Change yellorite ore to favor generation on y12

 ### Graphics & UI
 - Highlight inventory slots when they are exposed via the right-hand-side buttons